6 Tips for Driving in Rain & Wet Weather

-At Shook & Stone, we have helped many clients who were injured in car accidents that took place during periods of wet weather – and we’ve seen how even the slightest errors and instances of negligence can significantly increase risks during these times.
+At Shook & Stone, we have helped many clients who were injured in car accidents that took place during periods of wet conditions – and we’ve seen how even the slightest errors and instances of negligence can significantly increase risks during these times.
 To help area drivers stay safe on wet roads this season, we’ve put together a list of wet weather driving safety tips.

-- Slow down – It takes longer to stop and maneuver on wet roads, and traffic is often much less predictable, so slowing down is a must!
+It takes longer to stop and maneuver on wet roads, and traffic is often much less predictable, so slowing down is a must!
 Make sure you also keep a lookout for intersections and turns and give yourself extra time to slow down, stop, and turn when necessary.

-- Know what to do if you skid – If your vehicle begins to skid, it’s important to stay calm and gently ease off the gas pedal while turning into the direction you want the vehicle to go.
+If your vehicle begins to skid, it’s important to stay calm and gently ease off the gas pedal while turning into the direction you want the vehicle to go.
 If your car does not have anti-lock brakes, avoid using your brakes.

 5. Keep Your Lights On

 It’s important to always keep your lights on in wet conditions and gloomy weather, even if you feel that you don’t need them to see.
 Keeping your lights on will help you stay more visible to other motorists and pedestrians.
 If you have your windshield wipers on, your lights should be on as well.

 6. Pay Attention